Flash blindness

-Flash blindness is an either temporary or permanent visual impairment during and following exposure of a varying length of time to a light flash of extremely high intensity, such as a nuclear explosion, flash photograph, lightning strike, or extremely bright light, i.e. a searchlight, laser pointer, landing lights or ultraviolet light.
+Flash blindness is an either temporary or permanent visual impairment during and following exposure of a varying length of time to a light flash of extremely high intensity, such as a nuclear explosion, flash photograph, lightning strike, or extremely bright light, i.e. a searchlight, laser pointer, landing lights, the Sun, or ultraviolet light.
 The bright light overwhelms the retinas of the eyes and generally gradually fades, lasting anywhere from a few seconds to a few minutes.
 However, if the eyes are exposed to a high enough level of light, such as a nuclear explosion, the blindness can become permanent.

 Flash blindness may also occur in everyday life.
 For example, the subject of a flash photograph can be temporarily flash blinded.
 This phenomenon is leveraged in non-lethal weapons such as flash grenades and laser dazzlers.

 Cause

 Flash blindness is caused by bleaching (oversaturation) of the retinal pigment.
 As the pigment returns to normal, so too does sight.
 In daylight the eye's pupil constricts, thus reducing the amount of light entering after a flash.
-At night, the dark-adapted pupil is wide open so flash blindness has a greater effect and lasts longer.
+At night, the dark-adapted pupil is wide open, so flash blindness has a greater effect and lasts longer.

 Temporary vs. permanent

-Depending on the source consulted, term may exclusively refer to a temporary condition or may describe a potentially permanent one.
+Depending on the source consulted, the term "flash blindness" may exclusively refer to a temporary condition, or may describe a potentially permanent one.
 Some sources, such as NATO and the U.S. Department of Defense, state that "flash blindness" can be temporary or permanent.
-Other sources restrict the use of the word to temporary, reversible vision loss: "...These are, in order of increasing brightness: dazzle, after image formation, flash blindness, and irreversible damage."
-The United States Federal Aviation Administration in Order JO 7400.2 defines flash blindness as "generally, a temporary visual interference effect that persists after the source of the illumination has ceased."
+Other sources restrict the use of the word to temporary, reversible vision loss, distinguishing it from permanent blindness in a hierarchy of effects: "when the eye perceives bright light one of four reactions may take place.
+These are, in order of increasing brightness: dazzle, after image formation, flash blindness, and irreversible damage. [...]
+Flash blindness occurs when an extremely bright flash is discharged, usually at night, and again vision is temporarily lost."
+The United States Federal Aviation Administration defines flash blindness in Order JO 7400.2 as "generally, a temporary visual interference effect that persists after the source of the illumination has ceased."